ewdhp/physics/optics/quantum/README.md

 ## Overview

 This Python script demonstrates the fundamental quantum mechanical principle that light exhibits both wave and particle properties, depending on how it's observed and measured.
-This concept revolutionized physics in the early 20th century and laid the foundation for quantum mechanics.

 ## Key Concepts Demonstrated